 Enforce a direct debit

-– Full balance.
 If you don’t have a 0% interest deal on your card, you should really pay off your balance in full each month.
-This does wonders for your credit score and means you won’t be paying any interest because credit card providers allow a 25-day window to pay back your monthly spending before your standard interest rate kicks in.
-So if you purchase something on the 1st of the month, you have 56 days interest-free (in a 31 day month).
+This does wonder for your credit score and means you won’t be paying any interest because credit card providers allow a 25-day window to pay back your monthly spending before your standard interest rate kicks in.
+So if you purchase something on the 1st of the month, you have 56 days interest-free (in a 31-day month).
 Buy something on the 31st, and you’ll only have 25 days interest-free.
 There are a few isolated exceptions to this rule such as if you withdraw cash from an ATM or pay for goods or services that are categorised within withdrawing cash; for example buying foreign currency or gambling.

 Avoid cash withdrawals